 The first step is to come to terms with the fact that your loved one has an addiction.
-You may already know this, or you may be hoping you are not right in it.
+You may already know this, or you may be hoping you are not right.
 What you also need to realize is that, in true addiction, a person may find it nearly impossible to stop using drugs and alcohol without help.
 This is a disease that requires careful treatment in a professional setting.

 Knowing this, your next step is to reach out for help for your loved one with their addiction.
 Start by contacting our team.
 Let us talk to you about the types of therapy available to your loved one with addiction in Oregon.
 We can provide you with insight into what your options are.
 Some of the programs we offer include:

 - Partial hospitalization program (PHP)

 What Happens to Families When a Loved One with Addiction Is Present?

 Addiction is a complex disease.
 While it changes a person’s physical and mental health, it also makes it hard for family members and friends to help that person.
 Often, there is a direct and significant impact on families when a loved one with addiction is living in the home or a constant present in life.
 Some of the ways it can impact the family unit as a whole includes:

 - Putting pressure and responsibility on one person’s shoulders